ApiLogicServer/Docs/docs/Sample-AI.md

 ## 2. API Logic Server: create

-Given a database, API Logic Server creates an executable, customizable project:
+Given a database, API Logic Server creates an executable, customizable project with the following single command:

 ```bash
 $ ApiLogicServer create --project_name=sample_ai --db_url=sqlite:///sample_ai.sqlite
 ```

-This creates a project you can open with VSCode, shown below.
+This creates a project you can open with your IDE, such as VSCode (see below).
 The project is now ready to run - press F5.
 It includes:

 * a self-serve **API** ready for UI developers, and
 * an **Admin app** ready for Business User Collaboration